1.23 HRPP Training Requirements

 6.0 Procedures for Assessing Training Requirements

 - 6.1.
 At regular intervals, the Assistant Vice-Chancellor for Regulatory Affairs, the Executive Chair, the IO and the ORA will re-evaluate the content, specific requirements, and effectiveness of training for research personnel associated with the Organization.
-This assessment will take into consideration current literature and evolving federal guidance regarding various aspects of research ethics and human subject protection, feedback from research personnel regarding their training needs, assessment of the quality and completeness of IRB submissions by IRB members and the IRB Administrators.
+This assessment will take into consideration current literature and evolving federal guidance regarding various aspects of research ethics and human subject protection, feedback from research personnel regarding their training needs, assessment of the quality and completeness of IRB submissions by IRB members and the IRB Analysts.

 7.0 Procedures for Maintaining Training Records